DUNE/larnd-sim/README.md

 ## Future developments
 `larnd-sim` is fairly mature for the detector simulation that it is in vision to be.
 However, various developments are still needed to further improve the simulation.
 [The Git Issues](https://github.com/DUNE/larnd-sim/issues) provides a peek into the wishlist.
 We welcome your contribution!

-Currently, the development of `larnd-sim` is organised by Kevin Wood (@krwood, LBNL), Yifan Chen (@YifanC, SLAC) and Matt Kramer (@mjkramer, LBNL), as part of the 2x2 simulation effort.
+Currently, the development of `larnd-sim` is coordinated by Jaafar Chakrani (@jaafar-chakrani, LBNL), Kevin Wood (@krwood, LBNL), Yifan Chen (@YifanC, SLAC) and Matt Kramer (@mjkramer, LBNL), as part of the 2x2 simulation effort.
 The future simulation group of ND-LAr and/or its prototype will continue managing and maintaining `larnd-sim`.
 Please contact us if you have any suggestions, questions or concerns regarding `larnd-sim`.

 Here, we would also like to acknowledge the initial authors of `larnd-sim`, Roberto Soleti (@soleti) and Peter Madigan (@peter-madigan).
 Thank you and many other contributors that have built `larnd-sim`.